Complete Intersections with S^1-action: -actions on low dimensional complete intersections

+In this section we discuss Question \ref{q1} in more detail for complete intersections in low dimensions.
+We give a proof of Theorem \ref{intro 4-theorem} using Seiberg-Witten theory.
+We also state a theorem about certain $6$-dimensional manifolds and apply it to obtain the classification of $6$-dimensional complete intersections with $S^1$-symmetry mentioned in the introduction.

+Let us start with the discussion for surfaces.
 By the classical Lefschetz fixed point formula the Euler characteristic of a manifold with $S^1$-action is equal to the Euler characteristic of the $S^1$-fixed point manifold.
-Combining this with the classification of surfaces it follows that the only orientable $2$-manifolds with $S^1$-symmetry are the sphere $S^2$ and the torus $S^1\times S^1$.
-Applying the formula for the Euler characteristic given in Proposition \ref{compinterprop} (6) one finds that among $2$-dimensional complete intersections only $X_1(1)\cong X_1(2)\cong S^2$ and $X_1(3)\cong X_1(2,2)\cong S^1\times S^1$ admit a smooth non-trivial $S^1$-action.
+Combining this with the classification of surfaces it follows that the only orientable closed $2$-manifolds with $S^1$-symmetry are the sphere $S^2$ and the torus $S^1\times S^1$.
+Applying the formula for the Euler characteristic given in Proposition \ref{compinterprop} (6) one finds that among $2$-dimensional complete intersections only $X_1(1)\cong X_1(2)\cong S^2$ and the elliptic curves $X_1(3)\cong X_1(2,2)\cong S^1\times S^1$ admit a smooth non-trivial $S^1$-action.

-In dimension four Seiberg-Witten theory leads to the following classification, probably well-known to the experts. \begin{theorem} A $4$-dimensional complete intersection $X_2(d_1,\dots,d_r)$ admits a smooth non-trivial $S^1$-action if and only if $X_2(d_1,\dots,d_r)$ is diffeomorphic to a complex projective plane $X_2(1)$, a quadric $X_2(2)$, a cubic $X_2(3)$ or an intersection of two quadrics $X_2(2,2)$. \end{theorem}
+In dimension four Seiberg-Witten theory leads to the following classification, probably well-known to the experts.
+Since we couldn't find a proof in the literature, we give an argument below. \begin{theorem} A $4$-dimensional complete intersection $X_2(d_1,\dots,d_r)$ admits a smooth non-trivial $S^1$-action if and only if $X_2(d_1,\dots,d_r)$ is diffeomorphic to a complex projective plane $X_2(1)$, a quadric $X_2(2)$, a cubic $X_2(3)$ or an intersection of two quadrics $X_2(2,2)$. \end{theorem}